-Fast forward to June 2018, when Canada launched the world's first Feminist International Assistance Policy (FIAP).
-Neglecting to include broader foreign policy domains of diplomacy, defense and trade, the FIAP outlines Canada's thinking for what a feminist approach to development would be.
-Like Sweden before it, the policy couched itself in a commitment to rights, and married its launch with a budget proposal that put new resources on the table for ODA, passing the "resources" test by bringing overall aid levels up from a 50-year low-albeit not by much and embracing a benchmark of 95% of spending of its foreign assistance budget for gender equality as a primary or secondary goal, (as tracked by OECD data).
-This is a significant hike from just 2.4% from 2015-2016 and 6.5% from 2016-2017 on the gender primary marker, and 68% and 75% on gender secondary for the same years.
+Fast forward to June 2017, when Canada launched the world's first Feminist International Assistance Policy (FIAP).
+Neglecting to include broader foreign policy domains of diplomacy, defense and trade, the FIAP outlines Canada's thinking for a feminist approach to development assistance.
+Like Sweden, the policy couched itself in a commitment to rights and married its launch to a budget proposal that put new resources on the table for ODA, passing the resources test by bringing overall aid levels up from a 50-year low - albeit not by much and embracing a benchmark committing 95 percent of its foreign assistance to gender equality as a principal or significant goal (as tracked by OECD data).
+This is a significant hike from just 2.4 percent from 2015-2016 and 6.5 percent from 2016-2017 on the gender as principal marker4 and 68 percent and 75 percent on gender significant for the same years.

-Prime Minister Trudeau, a self-proclaimed feminist, has modeled representation by appointing a female foreign minister, a female development minister and the most diverse cabinet in Canadian history.
-The Canadian policy does not, however, promise to "disrupt" patriarchal power structures in its assistance, as the Swedish one does, although it does include women's political participation as a thematic priority area.
+Prime Minister Justin Trudeau - himself a self-proclaimed feminist - has modeled representation by appointing a female foreign minister, a female development minister and the most diverse cabinet in Canadian history.
+The Canadian policy does not, however, promise to "disrupt" patriarchal power structures in its assistance as the Swedish one does, although it does include women's political participation as a thematic priority area.
 For the most part, the Canadian approach couches its prioritization of gender equality as primarily in the service of broader economic and security goals.
 According to the Government of Canada, their policy "seeks to eradicate poverty and build a more peaceful, more inclusive and more prosperous world.
-Canada firmly believes that promoting gender equality and empowering women and girls is the most effective approach to achieving this goal" (Government of Canada, 2018).
+Canada firmly believes that promoting gender equality and empowering women and girls is the most effective approach to achieving this goal."
+(Government of Canada, 2018)

-The FIAP is organized thematically and includes six priority areas: 1) Gender equality and women's and girls' empowerment; 2) "human dignity," which is an umbrella term that includes access to health care, education, nutrition, and the timely delivery of humanitarian assistance; 3) women's economic empowerment, including access and control over resources and services; 4) climate action; 5) women's political participation; and 6) women, peace and security.
+The FIAP is organized thematically and includes six priority areas: 1) Gender equality and women's and girls' empowerment; 2) "human dignity," which is an umbrella term that includes access to health care, education, nutrition and the timely delivery of humanitarian assistance; 3) women's economic empowerment, including access to and control over resources and services; 4) climate action; 5) women's political participation and 6) women, peace and security.
 Like Sweden, Canada does not have an accountability framework or a mandate to evaluate progress annually, underscoring once again the need for more emphasis on monitoring, evaluation and research learning in its effort.